 Exterior renovation in Mill Valley

-Mill Valley is one of Marin County's most distinctive and high-value communities — homes tucked into steep, wooded hillsides beneath Mount Tamalpais, ranging from historic cottages and craftsman homes to architecturally significant modern hillside builds.
-The setting that makes Mill Valley extraordinary is also what makes its exterior demands unusually serious: dense tree canopy and steep terrain create real wildfire exposure, while the redwood-and-fog microclimate keeps surfaces damp much of the year.
-A Mill Valley re-side has to answer both at once, to a high architectural standard.
+Mill Valley is one of Marin County's most distinctive high-value communities, with homes tucked into steep wooded canyons beneath Mount Tamalpais, from historic cottages near Old Mill and the downtown plaza to architecturally significant modern hillside builds along Cascade and the Homestead Valley side.
+The setting that makes the town extraordinary is also what makes its exterior demands serious: dense tree canopy and steep terrain create real wildfire exposure, while the redwood-and-fog microclimate keeps north-facing walls damp much of the year.
+A Mill Valley re-side has to answer both at once, to a high architectural standard, on lots that are rarely easy to work.

 Considering an exterior project in Mill Valley?